quasarframework/quasar-testing/packages/e2e-cypress/README.md

 Many Cypress commands rely on the presence of a native DOM inputs, but many Quasar input components won't usually render them for better performance, or will use them under the hood, but hide them to the user.

-This resulted in a bad DX for some Cypress commands/assertions when used on some Quasar input components.

-Since v4.2, we patch those Cypress commands/assertions on our side.
+This resulted in a bad DX for some Cypress commands/assertions when used on some Quasar input components, so we patched those Cypress commands/assertions on our side.
 Here's the list of patched methods and some limitations due to the override:

 - `.select()`